MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-registering-configuring-simplespa-application-adal-js.md

 ## Goal of this walkthrough

-When you complete this walkthrough you will be able to run a simple SPA application in Visual Studio that will provide the ability for a user to authenticate and retrieve data from Dynamics 365 (online).
+When you complete this walkthrough you will be able to run a simple SPA application in Visual Studio that will provide the ability for a user to authenticate and retrieve data from CDS for Apps.
 This application consists of a single HTML page.

 When you debug the application initially there will only be a **Login** button.